testground/testground/plans/chew-large-datasets/README.md

     - If Online, connect to the other nodes running
     - Generate the Random Data that follows what was specificied by the params `File Sizes` and `Directory Depth`
   - **Act I**
-    - Run FileStore on the folder with Random Data
+    - `ipfs add --copy` on the folder with Random Data (the --copy will use the FileStore)
-    - Verify that all files are listed on the Manifest
+    - Verify that all files are listed on the Manifest with `ipfs filestore ls`
   - **Act II**
     - Generate 10 more random files.
-    - Run FileStore again
+    - `ipfs add --copy` again
-    - Verify that all files are listed on the Manifes
+    - Verify that all files are listed on the Manifest with `ipfs filestore ls`